Corporate profile

 The Bank in numbers

-The leading bank in Greece by loan market share and network presence.
+The leading bank in Greece by loan and deposit market share, and network presence.

-The leading bank in Greece by loan market share and network presence.
+The leading bank in Greece by loan and deposit market share, and network presence.

 PERFORMING LOANS